One of the most frustrating aspects of having a thyroid problem is getting the right treatment/therapy.

 One angle would be your gut health (we talked about this previously), another would be adrenal health, another would be direct thyroid function, another would be immune function, and another would be weight loss.

-You can take different protocols and regimens to target these specific areas and impact your thyroid either directly or indreictly.
+You can take different protocols and regimens to target these specific areas and impact your thyroid either directly or indirectly.

 A simplified gut health protocol might look something like this:

-*Probiotics can help improve thyroid function indirectly by improving T4 to T3 conversion.
+*Probiotics can help improve thyroid function indirectly by improving T4 to T3 conversion in the gut.

 A simplified adrenal protocol might look something like this:

-- 2 capsules of Thyroid Adrenal Reset Complex daily x3-6 months
+- 2 capsules of Thyroid Adrenal Reset Complex to support both adrenal and thyroid function simultaneously

-*Adrenal adaptogens and adrenal glandulars help improve cortisol and adrenal function.
+*Adrenal adaptogens and adrenal glandulars help improve cortisol, adrenal function, and even thyroid function.

 A simplified thyroid support protocol might look something like this: